junfanz1/junfanz1.github.io/_posts/2019-9-2-Quant-Essentials-Takeaways.md

 Variance Gamma takes FX rate and time as stochastic process.

 __Def__: FX rates move when market information arrives and this information arrival is a stochastic process.
-If a large amount of information is arriving, then we expect high volatility, but on a day with minimal information arrival, we can expect low volatility. $b(t; \theta,\sigma)$ is a BM,
+If a large amount of information is arriving, then we expect high volatility, but on a day with minimal information arrival, we can expect low volatility. $$b(t; \theta,\sigma)$$ is a BM,

 $$db_t = \theta dt + \sigma dW_t$$